Helping Protect Children from Dog Bites

 The Real-World Consequences of Pediatric Dog Bite Injuries

-I’m a craniofacial plastic surgeon at a children’s hospital and so the majority of kids I see in the context of dog bites have pretty serious injuries Carolyn R. Rogers-Vizena, MD
+I’m a craniofacial plastic surgeon at a children’s hospital and so the majority of kids I see in the context of dog bites have pretty serious injuries.
+Carolyn R. Rogers-Vizena, MD

 Protecting Children Starts Here